vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 ## 1. Outbound delivery monitor

-Monitoring outbound deliveries is very common and an easy use case with Peakboard.
-We're just downloading all active deliveries and their items and aggregate on shipping point, wharehouse number or storage locations.
-This is a typical way of handling the question "where are we and where are we supposed to be".
-On the [templates site](https://templates.peakboard.com/Warehouse-Management-Areas-Coordination-With-SAP/en) there is a nice template available that shows such a case.
+Monitoring outbound deliveries is a very common and an easy use case for Peakboard.
+It downloads all active deliveries and their items, and aggregates them by a shipping point, warehouse number, or storage location.
+This is a typical way of answering the question, "Where are we and where are we supposed to be?"
+For an example of this use case, see the [Area coordination in the warehouse](https://templates.peakboard.com/Warehouse-Management-Areas-Coordination-With-SAP/en) template.

-There are different ways for the technical backend.
-One option is to download the table LIKP and LIPS directly by using the table select XQL command within Peakboard.
-The more sophisticated option is to create a Z function module and let the data join, aggregation and selection already take place on the sap side.
-In the article [How to build a perfect RFC function module to use in Peakboard](https://how-to-dismantle-a-peakboard-box.com/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html) we already discussed exactly this case and built a function module named Z_PB_DELIVERY_MONITOR.
+There are a couple different ways to build the technical backend:

+1. You can download the `LIKP` and `LIPS` tables directly by using the table select XQL command in Peakboard.
+2. A more sophisticated option is to create a Z function module and have the SAP side handle the data join, aggregation, and selection.
+Take a look at [How to build a perfect RFC function module to use in Peakboard](https://how-to-dismantle-a-peakboard-box.com/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html) to see how this is done.
 The third option is to create an SAP Query in transaction SQ01 to select the delivery information.
 Here we can also refer to [Easy access to complex SAP data - How to have fun with SAP Queries](https://how-to-dismantle-a-peakboard-box.com/Easy-access-to-complex-SAP-data-or-how-to-have-fun-with-SAP-Queries.html) to find out more.

 ## 2. Workplace capacity and status monitor